PostHog/posthog.com/contents/blog/posthog-vs-pendo.md

 <ArrayCTA />

 ## Comparing PostHog and Pendo
-OK, let's get stuck into the nitty-gritty.

-Pendo has four pricing options — Free, Starter, Growth, and Portfolio.
-Pendo’s feature availability is additionally complicated by the fact that it breaks its features across two separate products — Pendo Engage, and Pendo Adopt, with the latter focusing on analytics for internal software used by teams.
+**Pendo** has four pricing tiers — Free, Starter, Growth, and Portfolio – for its main product, Pendo Engage.
+It also has a second product, Pendo Adopt, but it's focused on analytics for internal software used by teams.
+Pendo's Starter plan is limited to 2,000 active users a minimum of $8,000 per year.

+**PostHog** has three pricing plans — Free, Scale, and Enterprise:

+- The Free plan includes everything early-stage companies need with a generous usage limit – 1 million events and 15k recordings per month.

+- The Scale plan unlocks advanced features, like group analytics and A/B testing.
+Your first 1 million events and 15k recordings each month are free – you pay for what you use thereafter.

-PostHog has three pricing plans — Free, Scale, and Enterprise — but all three of these are billed based on usage.
-The Free plan is intended for hobbyists and early-stage teams who need basic features within generous usage limits up to 1 million events per month, while the Scale plan unlocks advanced features and is priced solely on usage.
-The Enterprise plan simply unlocks extra security, compliance and permissioning features in order to meet the needs of large businesses.
+- The Enterprise plan unlocks extra security, compliance and permissioning features in order to meet the needs of large businesses.

 > **Are you an early-stage startup?** Get $50k in PostHog credit, and more, by joining [our PostHog for Startups program](/startups)!